Robert Irwin (writer)

-Robert Graham Irwin (born 23 August 1946) is a British historian, novelist, and writer on Arabic literature.
+Robert Graham Irwin (23 August 1946 – 28 June 2024) was a British scholar and novelist.
+Notable among of his scholarly works is For Lust of Knowing: The Orientalists and Their Enemies, a critique of Edward Said's concept of "Orientalism".

 Biography

-Irwin attended Epsom College, read modern history at the University of Oxford, and did graduate research at the School of Oriental and African Studies (SOAS) under the supervision of Bernard Lewis.
+Robert Graham Irwin was born in Guildford on 23 August 1946.
+He attended Epsom College, read modern history at the University of Oxford, and did graduate research at the School of Oriental and African Studies (SOAS) under the supervision of Bernard Lewis.
 His thesis was on the Mamluk reconquest of the Crusader states, but he failed to complete it.
 During his studies, he converted to Islam and spent some time in a dervish monastery in Algeria.
 From 1972 he was a lecturer in medieval history at the University of St. Andrews.
 He gave up academic life in 1977 in order to write fiction, while continuing to lecture part-time at Oxford, Cambridge and SOAS.
-Irwin is currently a research associate at SOAS, and the Middle East editor of The Times Literary Supplement.
-He has published a history of Orientalism and is an acknowledged expert on The Arabian Nights.
+Irwin was a research associate at SOAS, and the Middle East editor of The Times Literary Supplement.
+He has published a history of Orientalism and was an acknowledged expert on The Arabian Nights.